jigargosar/elm-scratchpad/src/MontyHallDilemma.md

 * After player makes the initial choice, the host opens one of the other two doors.
 * The content of which are always empty.
 * This always leaves the player with 2 closed door.
-* Once again, the host offers the player to choose one of the two closed doors.
+* Once again, the player is offered to choose one of the two closed doors.
-* The player now has two options:
+* Now, the player has two options:
-  * Either to stick to its initial choice.
+* Either to stick with their initial choice, or switch.
-  * Or choose the other door